 The project was developed in 2002-2003.
 With today's technology, issues that at the time were a major struggle are much easier to implement.
 Now that high speed internet is commonplace file size and therefore video compression is no longer an issue either.
 It's hard to believe, but there once was a time when pre-loaders were a thing.
 Perhaps one day, when I have some time to spare, I'll revisit the project and do a new version with higher resolution video.

-The title was inspired by a recurring phrase in Bret Easton Ellis' satire of the late 80's American Psycho:"Who's handling the Fisher account?".
+The title was inspired by a recurring phrase in Bret Easton Ellis' novel American Psycho: "Who's handling the Fisher account?"
 It is unclear whether The Fisher Account actually exists.
-It appears to grow in size with the actual accounts handled by Bateman, Price, McDermott and Van Patten & Co.
+It appears to grow in size with the actual accounts handled by Patrick Bateman and his colleagues Price, McDermott and Van Patten.
 It drives their envy and imagination and is a bitter topic of conversation.

 In its present incarnation The Fisher Account is also purely virtual and actualizes itself every time the project is loaded.
 It is an image of the financial world where the value of a mutual fund or a globally operating firm is only ever an indication at a particular moment in time.

 The actual signals used by floor traders on the CBOE consist of movements of the hands and arms only.
 And as a matter of fact are positions more than they are movements.
 Taking inspiration from the actual movements we invented some elementary movements and positions of our own.
-To these we applied some simple transformations so as to retain the systematic nature of the original signals.
-These transformations can be thought of as some sort of a generative grammar for those who are familiar with the work of Noam Chomsky.
-(The project included a reference to Chomsky).
+We then applied some simple transformations so as to retain the systematic nature of the original signals.
+These transformations can be thought of as some sort of a generative grammar for those who are familiar with the work of Noam Chomsky (the project included a reference to Chomsky).